Mercateo/rust-for-node-developers/http-requests/README.md

 `hyper`'s `run` function - as far as I understand - solves a similar problem as our event loop in JavaScript.
 We can pass a Future to `run`, so it knows when the asynchronous APIs have "finished" its job.
 Futures are currently bundled in `hyper`.
 (Think about all the 3rd party Promise libs like [Bluebird](https://github.com/petkaantonov/bluebird) we used - and sometimes still use - in the JavaScript world, before Promises were added to the language.)

-As you can I create a custom function called `get` which returns "something" that `impl`'emented Future.
+As you can see I create a custom function called `get` which returns "something" that `impl`'emented Future.
 Just like Promises which can resolve or reject our Future can represent a successful (`Item`) or erroneous (`Error`) outcome.
 But in both cases I'm not really interested in the result, so I'll just return `()`.

 Now we only need to look into our `get` function.